Origin of underlingMiddle English from OE: see under- and -ling

 Underling is defined as someone who does work for someone considered more important.

 An example of an underling is a junior employee who works for a senior employee.

 One of lesser rank or authority than another; a subordinate.Word History: The suffix -ling, inherited from Common Germanic, already had several uses in Old English, all of which produced new nouns.
-It could, for example, be added to a noun to make a second noun that referred to something connected with or similar to the first noun; thus, adding this suffix to the Old English word yrth, “ploughland,” produced the Old English word yrthling, “plowman.”
+It could, for example, be added to a noun to make a second noun that referred to something connected with or similar to the first noun; thus, adding this suffix to the Old English word yrth, “plowland,” produced the Old English word yrthling, “plowman.”
 The suffix could also be added to an adjective to make a noun that referred to something having the quality denoted by the adjective: from Old English dēore, “dear, beloved,” was derived dēorling (Modern English darling ).
 Adding -ling to an adverb produced a noun referring to something having the position or condition denoted by the adverb: from Old English under came underling.
 This last use of -ling is actually taken over from Old Norse.
 In Old Norse -ling was used to form diminutives; thus, our word gosling was a borrowing in Middle English of an Old Norse word, gæslingr, “gosling, a little goose.”

 under +"Ž -ling

 - Brown Alligator Leather Strap connected to a White Guilloche dial with Roman numerals printed and automatic movement, the watch comes covered in an 18K Yellow Gold case underling its masculine style.

 - Underlining text other than links: Underling text such has headings will make them appear to be links that don't work.